rmupap/rmupap.github.io/admissions/post-acceptance-requirements.md

 ## Immunization History Documentation

-RMUoHP Program Policy requires all prematriculants provide proof that the following immunizations have been obtained and/or serologic testing results demonstrating proof of immunity:
+RMUoHP PA Program Policy requires all prematriculants provide proof that the following immunizations have been obtained and/or serologic testing results demonstrating proof of immunity:

 * **Hepatitis B:** Must provide quantitative hepatitis B surface antibody (HBsAB) test results to validate immune status or proof of non-converter status following administration of two separate series.[^hepBnonconverter]
 * **Measles (Rubeola):** Records of titer validating current immunity and/or 2-dose vaccine series being administered according to [CDC scheduling guidelines][cdcschedule].